NVE/fram/docs/why_components.md

     storage: Storage(),
     },

-where the storage component would have attributes like:
+where the Storage() component would have attributes like:
 {Storage:
     capacity: 1,000 MW,
     volume: [10, 25, 2, ...], _(storage filling, actual or result)_